Kamikaze-Kiwi/Unity-Ghost-Replay-System/README.md

 I have created a simple implementation of this system in the [Unity learn Karting microgame](https://assetstore.unity.com/packages/templates/unity-learn-karting-microgame-urp-150956).
 A small demo (in video format) can be found [here](https://www.youtube.com/watch?v=GKyJadbZ9KA).

+A playable demo of this implementation can be downloaded [here](https://drive.google.com/file/d/1x-S__PTNgi36afmh1kk8dVm3Efq-BywO/view?usp=sharing).

 ## How to implement